Guns for Home Defense

 As they say, the first rule of gunfights is to bring a gun, so any home defense firearm is better than none.
-But some guns are better for the purpose than others.
+However, some guns are better for the purpose than others.
 Let's take a look at the most common options.

 A .22 caliber hunting or target rifle is better than nothing, but like any rifle it is unwieldy.
-And a .22 rimfire rifle is under powered for the purpose of home defense.
+A .22 rimfire rifle is generally under powered for the purpose of home defense.
 Homo Sapiens is much larger than the game normally shot with .22.
-Any rifle is fairly easy for an intruder to grab at close range, and the long barrel gives a bad guy plenty of leverage to take the gun away from the homeowner.
-A violent criminal may well turn a rifle on the homeowner.
+Never the less, a .22 rifle is deadly in skilled hands and should not be treated with distain.
+If you have to shoot a bad guy with a .22, an instantly incapacitating brain shot works best.

-If a rifle is the only available firearm, a relatively low powered, carbine length weapon is probably the best choice.
-A Winchester or Marlin lever action carbine chambered for a pistol cartridge (.357 Magnum, .44 Magnum) would fill the bill, as would a military surplus M1 Carbine.
-These would also be satisfactory choices to defend a neighborhood during a riot or other civil insurrection.
+If a rifle is the only available firearm, a relatively low powered, handy, carbine length weapon is probably the best choice.
+A lever action carbine chambered for the .357 Magnum revolver cartridge, a semi-automatic carbine chambered for a varmint cartridge, such as the .223 Ruger Mini-14 or SR-556, or a military surplus M1 Carbine would fill the bill.
+These would also be satisfactory choices outdoors to defend an urban neighborhood during a riot or other civil insurrection.

-Like rifles, shotguns are unwieldy weapons indoors and are liable to be seized by an intruder.
-Replacing the buttstock with a pistol grip makes a shotgun somewhat handier in tight spaces.
-I find that particularly true onboard a boat.
-Pachmayr makes a good replacement pistol grip for the most common brands of shotguns, and some Mossberg security models come with both standard stocks and pistol grips.
+Like rifles, shotguns are relatively unwieldy weapons indoors and are liable to be seized by an intruder.
+Replacing the buttstock with a pistol grip makes a shotgun somewhat handier in tight spaces, but far more difficult to shoot accurately.
+Pachmayr makes a good replacement pistol grip that reduces felt recoil for the most common brands of shotguns and some Mossberg security models come with both standard stocks and pistol grips.

 A handgun is handy indoors and can be conveniently concealed almost anywhere in the home, ready for use.
-It is the easiest of all guns to retain in a hand to hand struggle.
-It can be fired from either hand in an emergency situation.
-(This is especially true of revolvers).
-Centerfire pistols and revolvers from approximately 9mm/.38 caliber on up, assuming appropriate ammunition is chosen, offer good stopping power for indoor home defense without the extreme risk of over penetration of a deer rifle or shotgun stuffed with slugs.
+It is the easiest of all guns to retain in a hand to hand struggle and it can be fired from either hand in an emergency.
+Centerfire pistols and revolvers from approximately 9mm/.35 caliber on up, assuming appropriate ammunition is chosen, offer good stopping power for indoor home defense without the extreme risk of over penetration of a deer rifle or shotgun stuffed with slugs.
 They are much less likely to severely damage the home you are trying to protect than a shotgun.

 Of the various types of handguns, only revolvers and autoloading pistols should be considered for home defense.
 Service type handguns are the typical, and best, choices.
 These usually come with better sights and are easier to shoot accurately than the smaller, lighter handguns designed primarily for concealed carry.

 A high quality autoloader, owned and maintained by an experienced shooter, is a very good home defense weapon.
-It is perhaps not so good for the casual user who is not a recreational shooter.
+It is, perhaps, not so good for the casual user who is not a recreational shooter.

-Double action revolvers may be thumb cocked, just like a single action revolver, and then fired by a light pressure on the trigger.
-This is generally referred to as shooting "single action," and it is the most accurate way to deliver aimed fire.
+Double action revolvers may be thumb cocked, just like a single action revolver, and then fired by a light press on the trigger.
+This is generally referred to as shooting "single action" and it is the most accurate way to deliver aimed fire.

 Copyright 2004, 2014 by Chuck Hawks.
 All rights reserved.